AnimaRain/ShootAR/docs/contributing.md

 ## Developing the project
 ### Development environment
-Make sure you have also read the ["Building"](/README.md#building) section in the readme file.
+Make sure to also read the ["Building"](/README.md#building) section in the readme file for [additional software requirements](/README.md#required-software) and instruction on how to build the project.

 On Windows, it is required to have a tool that can reliably utilize git's full potential, like [git for Windows](https://gitforwindows.org/).